Skip to main content

 • prompts, which is a list of all the original prompts (same list that was initially passed to TLM.try_prompt())

-• tlm_responses, the list of responses from the TLM that includes both successful results and error logs, which will help us to identify which prompts failed and can be retried.
+• tlm_responses, the list of responses from TLM that includes both successful results and error logs, which will help us to identify which prompts failed and can be retried.

 The retry_prompt() will only try to re-execute TLM on the prompts, and will return the aggregated results that combines the succesful responses from the previous TLM.prompt() call and also the retried responses.
 Let’s try it out: